My Ideal POTA Kit!

 2022-08-13 After several years of doing POTA, both hunting and activating I have refined my "ideal" kit considerably.
 This one is what I've used exclusively now for several months with only a few small refinements as a result of use.

 It's kind of hard to describe the construction.
 Hopefully the pictures give a reasonable idea.
 The left 2 photos are of the front as you see the rig when in operation.
 All user controls are on the front of both the tuner and IC-705 so you have full access to everything.
 And the phone is handy for logging, spotting, etc. The 3rdd photo is of the right side of the kit showing the battery cable and less visible, the cable from the CW paddle.
 The paddle is black so hard to see but are immediately below the blue foam strip on the top shelf and to the right of the IC-705.
-It is held in place with Scotch Restickable Dots on the bottom top and bottom and a blue foam strip mounted on the underside of the top shelf which presses the paddles against the bottom.
-The paddle tips are flush with the top and bottom bottom plate edges so somewhat protected when handling the rig.
+It is laying on its side, held in place with Scotch Restickable Dots on the bottom.
+A blue foam strip mounted on the underside of the top shelf presses the paddles against the bottom keeping it firmly in place.
+The paddle tips are flush with the bottom plate edge so somewhat protected when handling the rig.
 The 4th photo shows the left side of the assembly where the antenna and microphone connectors are located.
 Shown is a coax jumper between the IC-705 antenna jack and the T1 tuner, though most of the time I use resonant antennas when portable which connect directly to the IC-705.
 The last photo is of the back of the kit.
-To the left you can see the paddle, which by the way, is mounted on it's side.
+To the left you can see the paddle.
 The blue item toward the right is the battery.
 It is held in place with Velcro.
 Finally, the "foot" or stand is simply a piece of plastic tubing that conveniently fits perfectly over a 10-24 nut making it easy to add or remove as needed.
 I put a 10-24 bolt with two nuts and a spacer in the bottom plate just for this purpose.
 When transporting the rig I remove foot so the kit lays flat.

 I have pretty much settled on two antenna options for most of my portable operations. one, pictured on the left below is a Wolf River Coils TIA vertical with a Chameleon 17 ft whip.
 For radials I use four ten-foot 18 gauge silicone insulated wire connected at one end into a bundle with a banana plug (bullet connector) soldered there.
 I drilled a small hole into the tripod hub so I can simply plug the radial bullet connector in and fan them out like spokes of a wheel.
 As shown the WRC mini coil has a pigtail at the top which bypasses the coil.
 So for 20 meters I use that and make any SWR adjustments by adjusting the whip length.
 The two collars are set for 30 and 40 meters respectively.
 So with minimal adjustments I can quickly choose any band from 40 and 6 meters.
 This setup has served very well for hundreds of contacts in a variety of locations.
 It is also very quick to set up and take down.
 The picture shows the mini coil, 35' of RG-316 coax, the bundle of radials, the Chameleon whip and the three 24" WRC tripod legs.